livegnik/2way-poc-design/02-architecture/services-and-apps/05-operation-context.md

 * Declaring deterministic construction rules for local execution paths and remote sync paths.
 * Defining immutability rules and lifecycle guarantees.
 * Specifying how services and internal engines may derive enriched contexts without mutating identity bindings.
-* Defining how OperationContext is consumed by Graph Manager, ACL Manager, Network Manager, State Manager, Event Manager, Log Manager, Health Manager, and DoS Guard Manager.
+* Defining how OperationContext is consumed by Graph Manager, ACL Manager, State Manager, Event Manager, Log Manager, and Health Manager.
 * Defining failure and rejection posture for malformed or incomplete contexts.

 This specification does not cover the following: